 Due to the amount of walking likely done in these pants over tactical, there will be a huge focus on comfort and removal of any tightness.
 Of course, this is all dependant on a person buying the correct size like always.
 That helps to make the pants breathable.

 There is often a form of moisture-wicking too, removing sweat before it builds up enough to start possible chaffing.
-In fact, a few brands even have specific UPF sun protection tech in their pants.
+In fact, a few brands even have specific UPF sun protection tech in their pants for hot weather.

 Best Bushcraft Pants Brands

 We already shed light on Tru-Spec & 5.11 Tactical, but there are also a lot of other great brands in this area too.
-Columbia, Outdoor Research, Fjällräven, Arc’teryx, KÜHL, Patagonia, Kathmandu, Black Diamond, Helly Hansen, Berghaus, and a number of others all have some form of Bushcraft Pants.
+Columbia, Outdoor Research, Fjällräven, Arc’teryx, KÜHL, Patagonia, Kathmandu, Black Diamond, Helly Hansen, Berghaus, and a number of others all have them.

 We always recommend finding those that are Eco-Friendly or made with Eco-friendly materials.